-For each decade, the coDSS algorithm used a different space-time variogram model of the primary variable (R30mm index) and a different correlation model between primary and exhaustive secondary data (elevation), as proposed by [2].
-The inferred models are detailed in Sect.
+For each decade, the coDSS algorithm used a different space-time semivariogram model of the primary variable (R30mm index) and a different correlation model between primary and exhaustive secondary data (elevation), as proposed by [2].
+The inferred semivariograms and correlation models are detailed in Sect.
 4.